AmineRabhi/User-Scheduling-in-5G/README.md

 The data is stored in the file data

-The code for each question is in the file code
+The code is in the main code

 The final report is in the file report